Arts • 03 Jan, 2017

 New Rating System To Be Adopted in 2017

-Cinema-goers in Vietnam, frustrated by the country’s censorship of adult content, will from this year breathe a sigh of relief when the country adopts a new rating system including four categories; (P) for general audiences, and a series of aged-based rankings C13, C16 and C18.
+Frustrated cinema-goers in Vietnam will from this year breathe a sigh of relief when the country adopts a new rating system including four categories; (P) for general audiences, and a series of aged-based rankings C13, C16 and C18.

 Officials will classify films based on horror, profanity, violence, nudity and sex, according to an announcement by the Ministry of Culture, Sports and Tourism, and will also consider a film’s drug-related content.
 In all cases, if it deems the content to be gratuitous, it will remain censored.